Mysterious Curry Leaves

 After 2 days in its little shipping box, it arrived in good condition, ready for a larger and more permanent pot.
 Curry leaves, also known as karuveppilai, murraya koenigii, or sweet neem in India, add a richness to soups, vegetable dishes, snacks, rice, pickles, and meat dishes.
 They are most of coarsely chopped and sauteed with onions as the foundation for a dish.

 There is precious little gardening going on around here unless you count some orchids on the window sills, but since our recent move to New Mexico, I am expecting all the warmth and sun we get to suit this deciduous, sub-tropical tree perfectly.
+If you would like to see a video that shows in detail how to care for a curry leaf tree, view the video from Kitchen Garden Magazine on YouTube.

 Finding & Storing